 Remove the long headed bolt (under battery carrier) fixing rear chain guard to front chaincase.

-Remove wide nut and washer on centre fixing bolt, when back half of chaincase can be taken away.
+Remove nut on centre fixing bolt, and spacer behind it, and back half of chaincase can be taken away.

 TO RE-FIT THE FRONT CHAINCASE AND CLUTCH